Getting Started with agentd¶

 ps aux | grep agentd

-If another process holds the port, either stop it or override with PORT=18004 cargo run -p agentd-notify.
+If another process holds the port, either stop it or override with AGENTD_PORT=18004 cargo run -p agentd-notify.

 "tmux not found" when creating agents¶